 17.1 - Recognition of Applicable Laws - Nothing contained in this Agreement shall be deemed or construed to require, directly or indirectly, the Employer to do anything inconsistent with the laws or regulations of any competent governmental agency (City, State or Federal) having jurisdiction over the Employer's Hotel.
 The Union and the Employer agree that neither will compel, force, or cause, directly or indirectly, the other respective Party to do anything inconsistent with any applicable laws.

 17.2 - Equal Opportunity - The Union and Employer agree that there shall be no discrimination by either Party which violates any the City, State or Federal laws, ordinances or regulations on Equal Opportunity Law.

+17.3 – Worker Validation and Documentation – All union Employees are required to submit documentation forms to both The Local H-56 and the Employer prior to beginning work.
+The Employees must inform the Employer if work status changes.

 ARTICLE 18